benmpeterson/ExerCize/README.md

 ExerCize is a MVC portfolio project that logs user workouts and calculates how many calories are burned during each activity.
-The app was created to solve a set of common web development problems inclduing setting up admin and user Roles, querying user information from a Database, and displaying the queried information visually.
+The app was created to solve a set of common web development problems including setting up admin and user roles, querying user information from a Database, and displaying the queried information visually.
 The techniques to solve these problems are described in detail below.

-## Libraries and Resources
+## Libraries and Resources Used

 - [Chart.Mvc](https://github.com/martinobordin/Chart.Mvc) - A .NET wrapper to generate charts using the popular Chart.Js V1 library (http://www.chartjs.org).
-- [SYEDSHAUNU](https://code.msdn.microsoft.com/ASPNET-MVC-5-Security-And-44cbdb97) - Great Tutorial on setting up an Admin User Role written by a Microsoft MVP.
+- [SYEDSHAUNU](https://code.msdn.microsoft.com/ASPNET-MVC-5-Security-And-44cbdb97) - Great Tutorial on setting up an admin user role written by a Microsoft MVP.
 - [Scott Allen - LINQ Fundamentals](https://app.pluralsight.com/library/courses/linq-fundamentals-csharp-6/table-of-contents) - Great course on querying a database using LINQ
-- [Calorie Equation](https://www.hss.edu/conditions_burning-calories-with-exercise-calculating-estimated-energy-expenditure.asp) - This was the study I used to calculate the calories burned with each activity
+- [Calorie Equation](https://www.hss.edu/conditions_burning-calories-with-exercise-calculating-estimated-energy-expenditure.asp) - This was the study I used to calculate the calories burned with each workout

 ## How to use this Application.